I have worked in the horticulture business for over 20 years and have been gardening since I was a young child.

 "Get well," "thank you," "I'm sorry," and "I love you" are communicated simply by extending a blooming bundle of blossoms to your intended receiver.

 Cut flowers help us in celebrating special occasions and observing momentous events in our lives.
-Cut flowers make us feel great!
+Simply put, they make us feel great!

 Receiving beautiful and fragrant flowers is a joyful occurrence, especially if there is a significance to the gesture.
 Sometimes they represent so much more than is apparent at first glance.

 Unfortunately, once cut from the plant, the vibrancy and aroma of your flowers begin a slow decline, fade, and soon will be just a pleasant memory.
 Some cut flower species last longer than do others.
 The purchase price does not equal bloom duration.
 An expensive bouquet of roses, although deliciously fragrant and elegant, does not possess the lasting power of other less expensive cut flowers.

 Protect your investment in cut flowers by choosing varieties that last the longest.
 This article focuses on six of the most popular fresh-cut flowers.
 Tips and tricks are included to help to keep your beautiful bouquet happy and blooming longer.

 Which types of pretty flowers are the most popular to use for cuts?

 The vase life of roses is 7 to 10 days if you keep them in cool water.

 Tip: Buy roses with firm heads.
 Gently squeeze the bud and check for firmness.
 You want tight buds, so if there is any "give," pass on that one.